zoistie/ChatAble/README.md

     ```cd backend```

 2. Place your Tavily and OpenAI API keys in the `.env` file.
-Tavily is free to use, aall you have to do is make an account.
+Tavily is free to use, all you have to do is make an account.
     ```
     FLASK_APP=app.py
     FLASK_ENV=development